In This Section –

 The encephalitic (furious) form characterizes extreme aggression (mad dog syndrome), rage & attacking behavior, foaming at the mouth (saliva may adhere to the lips and face), excessive drooling, and the dog may bite moving or inanimate objects.

-The paralytic (dumb) form of rabies is most common in dogs.
+The paralytic (dumb) form is most common in dogs.
 They may lie quietly for extended periods with peculiar staring expressions.
 Other frequently observed symptoms are pupillary dilatation, partial paralysis of the lower jaw & tongue leading to drooling of saliva, and inability to swallow.

 Death – Following the onset of stage four, the clinical illness progresses towards extensive paralysis, with or without convulsions, and then stupor and death.